Skip to content

 Map Session Keys

-In this guide, you'll learn how to map session keys from Polkadot.js Apps.
+In this section, you'll learn how to map session keys from Polkadot.js Apps.
 To learn how to create the mapping through the author mapping precompiled contract, you can refer to the page on Interacting with the Author Mapping Precompile.

 To create the mapping from Polkadot.js Apps (make sure you're connected to the correct network), click on Developer at the top of the page, choose the Extrinsics option from the dropdown, and take the following steps: